JuliaLang/Pkg.jl/docs/src/apps.md

 ## Installing Julia apps

 The installation of Julia apps are similar to installing julia libraries but instead of using e.g. `Pkg.add` or `pkg> add` one uses `Pkg.Apps.add` or `pkg> app add` (`develop` is also available).

-!!! note
-    The path `.julia/bin` has to be added to your `PATH` in order for apps to be runnable after being installed.
-    Pkg currently does not do this for you.

-## Other information

-- The app will currently run with the same Julia executable as was used to install the app.